Nigerian Electricity Regulatory Commission: History

 Electric power generation in Nigeria began in 1896.

 In 1929, the Nigeria Electric Supply Company (NESCO) was established.
 In 1951, the Electric Corporation of Nigeria (ECN) was established to take over the assets of NESCO.
 In 1962, NDA (Nigeria Dams Authority) was established to develop the hydropower potentials in Nigeria.
-In 1972, ECN and NDA were merged to form NEPA (National Electric Power Authority), which later meta morphosized to Power Holding Company of Nigeria, as a holding company for its imminent unbundling and subsequent privatization.
+In 1972, ECN and NDA were merged to form NEPA (National Electric Power Authority), which later metamorphosed to Power Holding Company of Nigeria, as a holding company for its imminent unbundling and subsequent privatization.

 Previously, the Federal Ministry of Power oversees the electric power sector in Nigeria.

 It served both as the policy making body and the regulator; doing the latter mostly through the Electrical Inspectorate Services, a department in the Ministry.

 The electric power sector in Nigeria started with the Niger Dams Authority which controlled the Dams around Shiroro and River Niger.

 Due to abysmal power crises in the whole of Nigeria, the government of President Olusegun Obasanjo made efforts through the National Council for Privatisation/Bureau for Public Service (under the leadership of Nasir Ahmad el-Rufai to reform the sector which has seen no investment or major government attention since the 1980s.
-The NERC was formed through the EPSRAct of 2005 and it was inaugurated on 30 October 2007 with Ramsome Owan as its first Chairman/CEO.
+The NERC was formed through the EPSR Act of 2005 and it was inaugurated on 30 October 2007 with Ramsome Owan as its first Chairman/CEO.
 Dr. Ransome Owan, a US trained scientist who once worked for GE, was appointed for a five-year term as the executive Chairman of NERC.
 On his team included other Nigerians living in Diaspora who came in to work for NERC.

 NERC was given additional responsibilities for setting up and administering a fund called “Power Consumer Assistance Fund” which shall subsidize underprivileged power consumers in Nigeria.
 It also had the mandate to regulate the rural systems and determine the contribution rates to be sent to the Rural Electrification Fund.

 Powers and duties of NERC

-The Commission's powers and duties are provided for in the EPSRAct 2005, and effectively ushered the privatization of electric power services in Nigeria, unbundling of the defunct National Electricity Power Authority (NEPA)/Power Holding Company of Nigeria (PHCN).
+The Commission's powers and duties are provided for in the EPSR Act 2005, and effectively ushered the privatization of electric power services in Nigeria, unbundling of the defunct National Electricity Power Authority (NEPA)/Power Holding Company of Nigeria (PHCN).
 NERC’s primary duty is protect the interests of consumers, issue licences to operators/investors, set and review electricity tariffs and where possible promote competition.
 The Commission's main objective is to protect existing and future consumers' interests in relation to electricity generated and that conveyed by distribution or transmission systems.
 Consumers' interests are their interests taken as a whole, including their interests in affordable tariffs and safe, reliable and available electricity supply, and the reduction of greenhouse gases to them.